Chris Pine: Politics

 Politically, Pine has called himself a "left-leaning liberal".
 He has said that both Democrats and Republicans tend to be interchangeable when it comes to certain actions, citing President Obama's strengthening of the Patriot Act.

-During the 2016 presidential campaign, Pine joined Star Trek franchise actors and directors George Takei, John Cho, Simon Pegg, Zachary Quinto, Zoe Saldana, Karl Urban, Bryan Fuller, J. J. Abrams, Justin Lin, and Adam Nimoy in support of a movement called Trek Against Trump.
+During the 2016 presidential campaign, Pine joined Star Trek franchise actors and directors George Takei, John Cho, Simon Pegg, Zachary Quinto, Zoe Saldaña, Karl Urban, Bryan Fuller, J. J. Abrams, Justin Lin, and Adam Nimoy in support of a movement called Trek Against Trump.
 The movement endorsed Hillary Clinton.
 On November 1, 2016, Pine, along with director Joss Whedon, released a video urging people to vote in the upcoming elections.
 While the video was a parody of Congress in general, certain commentators took the video to represent the Republican Congress.
 In 2020, Pine supported Joe Biden's presidential campaign.